 Costs and Insurance

 The cost per therapy session will vary depending on the education, experience level, and specialty area of the therapist.
 Certain geographic areas can also impact the cost of therapy.
-For example, in New York City therapists may charge anywhere between $65-$350 per session and the average in most cities is between $100-$200.8
+For example, in New York City therapists may charge anywhere between $65-$350 per session while the average in most cities is between $100-$200.8

 If a therapist you are interested in accepts your insurance then your out-of-pocket costs will be significantly lower.
 Your insurance will cover most of the session and you will; be responsible for just the copay, usually between $10-$40 a session depending on your insurance benefits.
 If your insurance has “out of network” benefits, then you would pay the full fee of the therapy session and your insurance would reimburse a percentage of that fee after.
-It is important to call your insurance ahead of time to see how much they cover for in network and out of network therapy.13
+It is important to call your insurance ahead of time to see how much they cover for in network and out of network therapy.1, 3

 If you don’t have insurance or your preferred therapist isn’t in network, you may be able to find more affordable rates by looking for therapists that offer a sliding scale fee where your session fee amount is based on your income.
 If you see an intern or trainee (a future therapist completing their coursework and working under supervision of a licensed therapist) the costs will be much lower.
 Another option is to seek therapy through a community mental health center which often offers reduced costs.